apache/flink/docs/libs/ml/optimization.md

 few large ones.
 The $L_1$ penalty can be used to drive a number of the solution coefficients to 0, thereby producing sparse solutions.
-The optimization framework in Flink supports the $L_1$ and $L_2$ penalties, as well as no regularization.
-The regularization parameter $\lambda$ in $\eqref{eq:objectiveFunc}$ determines the amount of regularization applied to the model, and is usually determined through model cross-validation.
+The regularization constant $\lambda$ in $\eqref{eq:objectiveFunc}$ determines the amount of regularization applied to the model, and is usually determined through model cross-validation.
 A good comparison of regularization types can be found in [this](http://www.robotics.stanford.edu/~ang/papers/icml04-l1l2.pdf) paper by Andrew Ng.
+Which regularization type is supported depends on the actually used optimization algorithm.

 ## Stochastic Gradient Descent